The Rise of Multilatinas and the Implications for M&A Deals in the Region and Beyond

 ‘Elektra: estos hechos que anticiparon su salida de Perú’.
 Available at https://www.forbes.com.mx/elektra-hechos-anticiparon-salida-peru/ (accessed 28 September 2021).

 ‘Brazil’s IG4 acquires stake in Peruvian infrastructure group Aenza’.
 Available at https://latinlawyer.com/cross-border-ma/brazils-ig4-acquires-stake-in-peruvian-infrastructure-group-aenza (accessed 28 September 2021).

 ‘Grupo peruano Aenza, controlado pelo IG4, vai focar em infraestrutura e fará spin off’.
 Available at https://6minutos.uol.com.br/negocios/grupo-peruano-aenza-controlado-pelo-ig4-vai-focar-em-infraestrutura-e-fara-spin-off/ (accessed 28 September 2021).

 ‘Alicorp deja Brasil: Camil adquiere subsidiaria Santa Amália por US$ 77 millones’.
 Available at https://larepublica.pe/economia/2021/08/17/alicorp-deja-brasil-camil-adquiere-subsidiaria-santa-amalia-por-us-77-millones/ (accessed 28 September 2021).

 A ‘unicorn’ is a start-up company valued at over US$1 million.
 Latin America’s unicorns include Rappi, 99, Nubank, Ascenty, Gympass, Prisma Medios de Pago, Softek and QuintoAndar.

-See Chapter 4, for insight into venture capital deal-making in the region.
+See the ‘Key Terms and Trends in Venture Capital Investments’ chapter in this guide, for insight into venture capital dealmaking in the region.